We Heart It

-We Heart It is an image-based social network.
+We Heart It was an image-based social network.
 We Heart It describes itself as "A home for your inspiration" and a place to "Organize and share the things you love."
-Users can collect (or "heart") their favorite images to share with friends and organize into collections.
-Users can access the site through a web browser or We Heart It's iOS and Android mobile apps.
+Users could collect (or "heart") their favorite images to share with friends and organize into collections.
+Users can access the site through We Heart It's iOS and Android mobile apps.